tobbie/ceros-ski-master/README.md

     we've provided to animate the rhino.
   * If the rhino catches the skier, it's game over and the rhino should eat the skier.

+* **Destroy Skier
+  *A Rhino Appears after a particular time and eats up the Skier

 * **Documentation:**

   * Update this README file with your comments about your work; what was done, what wasn't, features added & known bugs.